 Enchiladas Y Mas

-Two nieces of the former Enchiladas Y Mas owners recently saved this longtime Tex-Mex favorite from shuttering.
-Promising to keep the same menu and margaritas that have kept diners clamoring since 1994, you can once again dive into a steaming plate of fajitas or the namesake enchiladas.
+Two nieces of the former Enchiladas Y Mas owners saved this longtime Tex-Mex favorite from shuttering.
+Promising to keep the same menu and margaritas that have kept diners clamoring since 1994, you can still dive into a steaming plate of fajitas or the namesake enchiladas.

 Maudie’s